Skip to main content

 3. Set the title, target, and event.

 4. In the context, query the data your action needs, then write the code in the built-in editor.
-See the fields above for what each one does.
+See Action anatomy for what each part does.

 5. Save the action.

 To create an action programmatically, use the createRule mutation.
-See the API reference for the mutation shape, and the Examples for working action configurations.
+See the API reference for the mutation shape, and the example actions for working configurations.

 ION Actions can block changes in production.
 Test a new action in your sandbox before promoting it.
 For repeatable deployment, author through GraphQL and keep the action definition in your platform repo so you can re-deploy it from CI.